wissamkontar/wissamkontar.github.io/_pages/about.md

 <p> <span style="color:darkred"> I am on the academic market this year. </span>

 <p> Currently I am a Postdoctoral Research Associate at the University of Wisconsin-Madison.
-Before that I earned a Ph.D. in Civil and Environmental Engineering from the University of Wisconsin-Madison, co-advised by [Prof. Soyoung Ahn(https://directory.engr.wisc.edu/cee/Faculty/Ahn_Soyoung/)] and [Prof. Andrea Hicks(https://directory.engr.wisc.edu/cee/Faculty/Hicks_Andrea/)].
+Before that I earned a Ph.D. in Civil and Environmental Engineering from the University of Wisconsin-Madison, co-advised by <a href="https://directory.engr.wisc.edu/cee/Faculty/Ahn_Soyoung/"> Prof. Soyoung Ahn </a> and [Prof. Andrea Hicks(https://directory.engr.wisc.edu/cee/Faculty/Hicks_Andrea/)].
 Previously, I received my B.E. from the American University of Beirut, in my home country of Lebanon. </p>

 <p> My research is on the foundations of learning, control, and analysis of emerging transportation technologies.
 I have study the impacts of automated vehicles, micro-mobility, and intelligent transportation systems on transportation operations, climate change, travel behavior, and safety.
 My goal is to steer the development and deployment of transportation technologies to serve the need for efficient, safe, sustainable, and accessible mobility. </p>